KatsuteDev/Mal4J/faq.md

 ### WARNING: An illegal reflective access operation has occurred

-_(this warning does not affect the library in any way)_
+*(this warning does not affect the library in any way)*

-In order to make this library function on JDK 8-10, reflection is used in order to make PATCH requests work correctly.
+In order to make this library function on Java 8-10, reflection is used in order to make PATCH requests work correctly.

 If you don't want this warning then either:
  - Downgrade to JDK 8
  - Upgrade to JDK 11 or higher

 ### `UnsupportedClassVersionError`